desmos-labs/desmos/docs/architecture/adr-010-mutual-dtags-exchange.md

 ## Abstract

-We SHOULD edit the inner logic of the DTag transfer in order to make possible the mutual exchange of DTags without the need to specify a new one.
+We SHOULD edit the inner logic of the DTag transfer acceptance in order to make the mutual exchange of DTags possible between users.

 ## Context